 Lack of sleep

-Poor sleep is equals to no progress.
+Poor sleep is equal to no progress.
 Plain and simple.
 Not only does insufficient sleep derail your goals, but it also leads to fat gain.
 You’ll also feel tired and foggy the next day, which means that you’re likely to skip the gym.

 Along with physical exercise, nutrition preserves muscle mass(20).
 Ideally, you should be consuming whole foods — they pack more nutrients and are free of preservatives that have harmful effects on your body.